viblo/Munk2D/docs/manual.md

 defined a collision handler for the collision types of the shapes.
 This is vital to process collisions events for the gameplay, but also gives you a very flexible way to filter out collisions.
-The return value of the `begin()` and `preSolve()` callbacks determines whether or not the colliding pair of shapes is discarded or not.
+The return value of the `begin()` and `preSolve()` callbacks determines whether the colliding pair of shapes is discarded or not.
 Returning true will keep the pair, false will discard it.
 Rejecting a collision from a `begin()` callback is permanent, rejecting it from the `preSolve()` only applies to the step it occurred in.
 If you don't define a